Patriots of DAR Members

 Mary Klaarwater Vernooy

-Mary and her husband Peter Verooy were living beyond the safe bounds of a fort in Ulster County NY on August 12, 1781 when the few homes were attacked by a British backed group of native Americans and several set on fire.
-Peter, his wife Mary and others sheltered in his stone house.
-The women, as women did then, loaded muskets and kept the children calm.
+Mary and her husband, Peter Verooy, were living beyond the safe bounds of a fort in Ulster County, NY, on August 12, 1781, when a few homes were attacked by a British-backed group of native Americans, and several were set on fire.
+Peter, his wife Mary, and others are sheltered in his stone house.
+As women did then, the women loaded muskets and kept the children calm.
 The men repelled the attackers.
 Records indicate only one resident of Wawarsing died during the attack due to an early warning.
-The stone house was still standing in 2015 but listed in poor condition.
+The stone house was still standing in 2015 but was listed in poor condition.
 Peter had a grist mill on the property that had been handed down from his great-grandfather.
 Peter and Mary were married Oct.
 20 1773

 Peter is first recorded in the NY State Militia on April 5 1758 at barely 19 years-old and would serve in various capacities for the next 25 years.
 Peter was also a signer of the Articles of Association and provided supplies for the troops.
 He died at age 74 in 1815 leaving a will, naming his wife Mary and children Cornelius, Anna, Caty, Joseph, Wessell and Jacobus.
 Mary survived him by several years.